 Canned food should not create a bulge.
-If you see a bulging lid or side, it’s a sign of pressure from gas, bacterial activity and spoilage.
-Don’t eat the contents of any bulging can or jar with a bulging lid.
+Therefore, if you see a bulging lid or side, it’s a sign of pressure from gas, bacterial activity and spoilage.
+Whatever you do, don’t eat the contents of any bulging can or jar with a bulging lid.

-It’s normal to hear a light “whoosh” when opening a sealed jar, but a lot of pressure or even a surprising amount of pressure releasing on opening is not a good sign.
+It’s normal to hear a light “whoosh” when opening a sealed jar.
+However, a lot of pressure or even a surprising amount of pressure releasing on opening is not a good sign.
 It could mean gas has built up inside the jar as a byproduct of bacterial activity.
-If something doesn’t seem right, throw out any can or jar that does this.
+Remember, if something doesn’t seem right, throw out any can or jar that does this.

-Bubbles usually indicate some kind of fermentation, a bacterial process which can be perfectly fine IF intentional and under certain specific conditions, and makes excellent pickles, wine, beer and other foods.
+Bubbles usually indicate some kind of fermentation, a bacterial process which can be perfectly fine IF intentional and under certain specific conditions.
+It also makes excellent pickles, wine, beer and other foods.

 However, unintentional fermentation is rarely a good thing, and under low-acid or low-oxygen environments some bacteria can lead to deadly problems, including botulism.
 If you open a can or jar that’s been sitting on a shelf and you see bubbles, something isn’t right.

 Botulism and other dangerous bacteria can survive (and even thrive) in very low-oxygen environments like canned food.

-6. Signs of mold on the underside of a lid means the food should be discarded.
+If you find any signs of mold on the underside of a lid means the food should be discarded.
 No matter what the color is, mold on the underside of a lid is a bad sign, and the food in that can or jar should not be eaten.

 If there are traces of food on the outside of the container, it likely leaked from inside the same container.
 If there’s a leak, the seal is compromised, and the food is likely unsafe.
 When in doubt, throw it out.

 If the contents of a can or jar smell “off” or unusual, or somehow different that you remember, then the food might have gone bad.
 If it doesn’t pass the sniff test, throw it out.

 is a sign the container may be compromised.
 If you can clearly see the can is fine, then it’s probably ok, but your containers should not be getting rusty.
 Evaluate your storage location and rotation plan to ensure you aren’t keeping food too long or in less-than-ideal conditions.
 Rust is a clear sign that something isn’t ideal.